GillianLaw/Personal-100-days-of-code/log.md

 s# 100 Days Of Code - Log

+## June 2, 2023

+**Today's progress**
+A bit of an intense morning working through this project, but learning a lot.
+So far it's just been visualisations and cleaning data, but I need the practice, it's good doing it for real.

 ### June 1, 2023

 **Today's progress**
-Gone over some dictionary stuff - using dictionaries together, using .setdefault Also about to start a test/ project on keras - looking forward to it
+Gone over some dictionary stuff - using dictionaries together, using .setdefault Also about to start a test/ project on keras - looking forward to it.
+Later - I've done a good part of the project and I'm enjoying it and learning a lot.

 ### May 31, 2023